NathanDWalsh/els/docs/ipp/body.md

 The project structure will stress DRY principals allow for minimum configurations using some of the following methods:

-- Configuration inheritance via directory/folder structure:
+- Configuration inheritance directory/folder structure:
   configurations inherit from parent node (i.e., folder).
 Useful when a target object (i.e. database or table) is the same for multiple data sources.